lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 Another requirement of the Clean Architecture is that data must be copied from layer to layer.
 This means that we can't pass the same data or data structure from one layer to the next: we can only pass copies.

-In Swift we can simply pass values or structs of values and they will be copied automatically.
+In Swift we can pass singular values, `struct`s of values or `enum`s with values as parameters and they will be copied automatically.

 Copying data between layers by passing values, instead of objects prevents implementation changes in one layer accidentally affecting other layers.
 It also prevents errors due to implementation of concurrency.